 The employees have to understand that the salary, employee benefits, variable pay, and the like work together.
 In a survey conducted by WorldatWork.org only 13 percent of respondents said that their employees understood how variable pay, salary, and benefits go hand in hand.
 This is a communication mishap and has to be cleared for the smooth functioning of the business.

 You have to discuss in prior about the pay raise patterns and how often they can expect a pay raise.
-Not addressing this would just leave the employees to come at their own conclusion and that might lead to a burnout.
+Not addressing this would just leave the employees to come at their own conclusion and that might lead to an employee burnout.

 While communicating a pay raise to your employee, the best-case scenario is a win-win situation.
 However, announcing a salary increase is packed with details that can go wrong if you communicate the message incorrectly.
 As we discussed in the above sections, you have to bring clarity about the company’s compensation patterns.